bhuwanb23/TimeDrop/docs/general.md

-# add security best practices
+# add environment variables documentation

-Documentation for add security best practices.
+Documentation for add environment variables documentation.

 ## Overview

-This document covers the implementation details and usage of add security best practices.
+This document covers the implementation details and usage of add environment variables documentation.

 ## Setup